Few creatures have intrigued man as much as the wolf, which is why this wolf facts list is compiled.

 Montana Fish & Wildlife - Return back to information on Montana Fish and Wildlife

-Ready to return home from
+Ready to return back to

-Wolf Facts to Glacier National Park Travel Guide
+Glacier National Park Travel Guide